 How long will my child be in Nurture Group for?

-Sessions run three afternoons per week.
+Sessions run two afternoons per week.
 Children attend for no longer than four terms.
 Nurture staff work closely with class teachers to ensure a smooth and successful transition back to class full time after this period.

 Are parents/carers involved?